Carlton Communications: Acquisitions

 Carlton expanded its non-TV interests by acquiring the Rank Organisation's film library as well as the cinema advertising company Cinema Media (formerly Rank Screen Advertising), the UK's largest cinema sales house at the time, from The Rank Group, renaming it Carlton Screen Advertising.
 In 1997, along with Granada and British Sky Broadcasting, Carlton bid successfully for the UK national digital terrestrial television licence.
 Sky was excluded from the eventual company, ONdigital, for competition reasons, and this marked the start of Granada and Carlton working more closely together.
+That same year, it announced its intention to sell its 15% stake in Home TV, a general entertainment channel in India, which was failing.
+Channel KTV, based in Singapore, went bankrupt earlier that year; Carlton owned a 31% stake.

 In early January 1999, the company bought the ITC television and film library from PolyGram/Seagram for £91 million, which reunited the programme library of Associated Television and Central Television and doubled the stock of its library division Carlton International, by giving it a total of 15,000 hours of programming.
 Carlton chairman Michael Green said: "The ITC library is a jewel in the crown.
 We can now unite it with the other gems from Britain's film and television heritage in our excellent library."
 From September 1999, Central Broadcasting and Westcountry Television were re-branded as Carlton.
 This later paved the way for the eventual downgrading of all of ITV's regional identities, though the names were never fully dropped as their news programmes Central News and Westcountry Live continued, and eventually returned to the air (albeit as ITV1 Central and ITV1 Westcountry) in 2004.
 In 2000, United Business & Media proposed a merger with Carlton.
 However, the parties were outmanoeuvred by Granada, which took over only the television interests of UNM (the rest of the company remained in existence).
 The broadcasting arm of HTV (though not the majority of its production operations) were sold to Carlton.